 The plates decorated with calligraphy hanging on the walls of the mosque are the Sultan’s own design.
 Sultan Abdulmejid, who was also a calligrapher, personally contributed to the interior decoration of the mosque.

 As an Istanbulite, I love visiting this mosque.
 The mosque is filled with daylight and has a feel-good atmosphere.
 It also reflects the spirit of the cozy neighborhood where it is located.

-Ortakoy Mosque opening hours are between 09:00 in the morning and 18:30 in the evening.
+Ortakoy Mosque opening hours are between 09:00 in the morning and 18:30 in the evening as of 2023.
 Like all mosques in Istanbul, it is closed during prayer times.
 The best time to visit the mosque is between 09:00 in the morning and 11:30 in the afternoon.

 The Mosque would be open between these hours, regardless of summer or winter.
 However, after 11:30, it is possible to come across the noon prayer in some periods of the year.
 In this case, you can wander around the neighborhood a bit and come back when the mosque reopens.